-Deputy Chief of Police Lauren Pogue Community Safety Command
+Deputy Chief Lauren Pogue Community Safety Command

 Lauren Pogue is a 34-year veteran of the Toronto Police Service.
 Following her appointment to Deputy Chief by the Toronto Police Services Board, Chief Myron Demkiw appointed her Deputy Chief of Police, Community Safety Command, a role she has been acting in for the last nine months.